-it represents the reaction of the star on the external tidal field (such as that in a tight binary system, e.g., \citealt{Abbott2017a}) is obtained in the lowest-order approximation, by calculating the second (quadrupole) tidal Love number $k_2$ \citep{Love1911}:
+It represents the reaction of the star on the external tidal field (such as that in a tight binary system; e.g. \citealt{Abbott2017a}).
+Influence of the tidal field is obtained in the lowest order approximation, by calculating the second (quadrupole) tidal Love number $k_2$ \citep{Love1911}

 with the star's compactness $x=GM/Rc^2$, and $y$ the solution of